duarm/catchme/README.md

 - add FILE/PATH - Appends the file/file list/path to the current playlist

-- remove POS - Removes the music at the given ID from the playlist
+- remove POS - Removes the music at the given POS from the playlist

 - status - Returns a status list of the current music ?REMOVE?

-- format FORMAT - Returns the string formatted accordingly, with information from the currently playing music (see Format below)
+- format "FORMAT" - Returns the string formatted accordingly, with information from the currently playing music (see Format below)

 - clear - Clears the playlist

 - idle - TODO

-- update - Updates the music_names_cache and music_paths_cache
+- write [path/name] - Writes to music_names_cache if 'name' is specified, to music_paths_cache if 'path', otherwise write to both.

 ### Format
-;name;, ;title;, ;artist;, ;album;, ;album-artist;, ;genre;, ;playlist-count/, /playlist-pos;, ;percent-pos;, ;status;, ;volume;, ;muted;
+;name;, ;title;, ;artist;, ;album;, ;album-artist;, ;genre;, ;playlist-count;, ;playlist-pos;, ;percent-pos;, ;status;, ;volume;, ;muted;

 TODO
 ;path;, ;single;, ;time;, ;precise-time;, ;speed;, ;length;, ;remaining;, ;repeat;

-#### Why ';'
+#### Why ";"
 I wanted three things.
 1) something which would not interfere with most other programs.
 2) no multikey.
-3) keep mpv names. both '%' and \"$\" would violate 2) and 1), \"$\" would interfere with shell and '%' with c.
+3) keep mpv names.

+both "%" and \"$\" would violate 2) and 1), \"$\" would interfere with shell and \"%\" with c.
-\- would interfere with 3), as -album-artist- would confuse -album- and -artist-.
+\"-\" would interfere with 3), as -album-artist- would confuse -album- and -artist-.